-But what if there was a clause in the agreement stating, your partner could increase their ownership of the company at any time without your consent.
+But what if there was a clause in the agreement stating, that your partner could increase their ownership of the company at any time without your consent?
 Would you sign that deal?

 So, if you have a pre-tax retirement account, you own a part of it and the government owns a part of it.
 If your account balance is $100k, and your current effective tax rate is 20%, effectively the government owns $20k of your account.
 As I mentioned earlier, they can decide to raise taxes at any point and own more of your dollars in that account, maybe 30%, 40%, 50%, or more!